Lady-Binary/EasyLoU/README.md

 ## How can I build EasyLOU?

-EasyLOU has been compiled with Visual Studio Community 2017 and .NETFramework Version v4.7.2.
+EasyLOU has been compiled for x64 architevture with Visual Studio Community 2017 and .NETFramework Version v4.7.2.
 In order to build it, you need to own a copy of the Legends of Aria client, and you need to copy into the LOU\libs\ folder the following libraries which you can take from the C:\Program Files\Legends of Aria Launcher\Legends of Aria\Legends of Aria_Data\Managed folder (or whatever path you have installed your client into):

 Assembly-CSharp-firstpass.dll